History of Elphin Sports Centre

 In August 2020 the Centre received a 2nd AED from the Tasmanian Ambulance Grant Fund.
 With this AED being placed in the Dowling Street Foyer.
 This now has an AED in each building.

-December saw the Centre adopted the Tasmanian Government Check-In Tas App for contact tracing, which since has become mandatory for all visitors to the venue.
+December 2022 saw the Centre adopted the Tasmanian Government Check-In Tas App for contact tracing, which became mandatory for all visitors to the venue until it’s removal by the Tasmanian Government in Early 2022.

 Following the 2021 State Election, Elphin Sports Centre received confirmation in June 2021 that it had been successful in receiving an $80,000 grant for the 2021-2022 financial year to upgrade the aging PA & Security System.